sts10/generated-wordlists/readme.markdown

 # Generated word lists

 A repository for word lists I've generated.
-Some lists are based on Google Ngram data, while others are based on [word frequency on Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt).
+Some lists are based on Google Ngram data, while others are based on [word frequency data from (English) Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt).

 ## About the word lists